Skip to content

 You should see your subscriber print the message immediately.

-Use Proxy using REST API and WebSocket (optional)
+Use Proxy via REST API (Optional)

 sh